 When compared to AvaDent® Fully Milled Prosthesis, the cost of getting porcelain fused to dental implants is relatively higher.
 Although it’s not the most expensive option available, it gives you real value for your money – high aesthetics, low tooth wear rate, and negligibly low risk.

 A solid titanium infrastructure uniquely designed to receive individual esthetically customized zirconia or lithium disilicate ceramic crowns.
-This restoration is the most technologically and aesthetically advanced form of fixed prosthodontics full arch rehabilitation and is the epitome of biomedical engineering using CAD/CAM technology to provide patients with precision implant-supported functional replication of the natural dentition.
+This restoration is the most technologically and aesthetically advanced form of fixed prosthodontics full arch rehabilitation.
+It is the epitome of biomedical engineering using CAD/CAM technology to provide patients with precision implant-supported, functional replication of the natural dentition.

 Zirconia is as durable as a natural diamond.
 That means you can count on its tensile strength.
 Lithium disilicate crowns, on the other hand, are solid and can withstand the grinding of food without wearing out.
 These two materials make CM prosthesis one of the best replacements for missing teeth – it is the close you can get to replicating natural dentition.
 Just like the other options mentioned above, its risk factor is very low.
 Because of its reliability, however, it costs relatively higher than the other two choices.

-High Risk: If a bare minimum number of implants are placed, and the bone fails to integrate with one or more implants, additional surgical procedures will be necessary at an additional cost to the patient to provide adequate support for the restoration.
+High Risk: If a bare minimum number of implants are placed, and the bone fails to integrate with one or more implants, additional surgical procedures will be necessary to provide adequate support for the restoration.
 There is a high risk of future complications due to lack of biomechanical support.

-Moderate Risk: If the bone fails to integrate with one or more implants, then additional surgical procedures may be indicated at an additional cost to the patient to provide adequate support for the restoration.
+Moderate Risk: If the bone fails to integrate with one or more implants, then additional surgical procedures may be indicated to provide adequate support for the restoration.
 There is a moderate risk of future complications.
 In some circumstances, implant loss may require prosthesis revision (shortening).